aknajardhane/Spring-Boot-CRUD-Web-Application/README.md

 Update a weather report: Click on the "Edit" button next to a weather report on the homepage to update its details.
 Delete a weather report: Click on the "Delete" button next to a weather report on the homepage to remove it from the database.

-Contributing -
-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.